The Fifth Child

 2020

-The Fifth Child explores the ramifications of shared mental and emotional experiences within familial or closely-knit social groups, drawing on insights from epigenetic research.
-The project consists of five lithographs that depict a speculative scenario in which a fetus, while developing its umbilical cords, intestines, muscles, and bones, encounters the trauma inherited from previous generations.
+The Fifth Child explores the ramifications of intergenerational trauma, drawing on epigenetic research and the geopolitical landscape of New York.
+The project consists of five lithographs depicting a speculative scenario in which a fetus—while forming its umbilical cords, intestines, muscles, and bones—encounters trauma inherited from previous generations.

 The Fifth Child는 *후성 유전학 (Epigenetics) 연구에서 단서를 얻어 가족, 혹은 밀접하게 연관된 하나의 사회 집단 안에서 공유되는 정신적, 감정적 경험을 탐구한다. 역사적 트라우마가 수많은 집단 정체성의 근간을 이루는 뉴욕의 사회정치적 상황을 관찰하며 시작된 이 작품은, 혈연 또는 강한 정서적 유대로 연결된 집단과 개인의 관계가 새로운 주체의 형성에 어떤 영향을 미치는지 질문한다.